Bombo (Argentine percussion)

 The teacher learned to play the bombo (bass drum) and the boleadoras (percussion instrument) from the North-east of Argentina in Belgium, Argentina and Canada.
 She has toured Europe with Cirque du Trottoir and played boleadoras as part of Cirque du Soleil’s Saltimbanco presentation.
 She is currently working on her own projects Amalgama and Sin Fronteras with Compagnie Zacatan.

-Come and discover this course during the free session on Tuesday 22th of September from 7 pm to 8 pm.
+Come and discover this course during the free session on Tuesday 20 September 2022 from 7 pm to 8 pm.

 Collective course (10 courses/cycle)